technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- improved statistics output to identify puzzles which require specific strategies more easily
 - removed unused code in IndicesAndIterators.cs
   - was no longer needed because of Combinations method and generic NakedTuples and HiddenTuples strategies
 - added assertions in IndicesAndPositionsTests.cs